 Measure V: Continuation of Essential City Service

-"To preserve the health, safety and welfare of Greenfield, and maintain/protect general City services, including emergency response; building protection; neighborhood police patrols; gang/sex offender enforcement; animal control; street maintenance/pothole repair; park maintenance; and other essential services, shall the City of Greenfield continue a voter approved 1 cent transaction and use tax, subject to annual audits and public review."
+About the Measure"To preserve the health, safety and welfare of Greenfield, and maintain/protect general City services, including emergency response; building protection; neighborhood police patrols; gang/sex offender enforcement; animal control; street maintenance/pothole repair; park maintenance; and other essential services, shall the City of Greenfield continue a voter approved 1 cent transaction and use tax, subject to annual audits and public review."

 Measure V is based on the following findings and declaration:

 - The City is experiencing an existing and immediate funding crisis, which is the result of factors largely outside of its control, including national economic trends, rapid increases in the cost of employee retirement and health insurance benefits, decreases in revenue from existing taxes and fees, increases in charges by the County of Monterey, the loss of the Greenfield Redevelopment Agency and unpredictable State takeaways of local revenue.

 - Measure X has provided the City with a guaranteed source of local funding for local City services that cannot be taken by the state and has helped maintain the financial viability of the City.

 - Since voters enacted Measure X, the City has maintained a full-service Police Department and successfully recruited and employed a professional Police Chief, with the ability to prevent and investigate property, domestic violence and other types of crime.

 - External costs beyond the City's control have increased faster than the City's revenue sources, including Measure Q to sustain existing service levels without the extension of this special tax,